Roman Republic: First civil wars

 After the Marians took control of the city, they started to purge their political enemies.
 They elected, in irregular fashion, Marius and Cinna to the consulship of 86 BC.
-Marius, however, died a fortnight after assuming office.
+Marius died a fortnight after assuming office.
 Cinna took control of the state: his policies are unclear and the record is muddled by Sulla's eventual victory.
 The Cinnan regime declared Sulla a public enemy and ostensibly replaced him in command in the east.
 Instead of cooperating with his replacement, which Sulla viewed as illegitimate, he made peace with Mithridates and prepared to return to Italy.
 By 85 BC, the Cinnans in Rome started preparations to defend the peninsula from invasion.

 In 83, he returned from the east with a small but experienced army.
 Initial reactions were negative across the peninsula, but after winning a number of victories he was able to overcome resistance and capture the city.
 In the Battle of the Colline Gate, just outside Rome, Sulla's army defeated the Marian defenders and then proceeded to "run riot... killing for profit, pleasure, or personal vengeance anyone they pleased".
 He then instituted procedures to centralise the killing, creating lists of proscribed persons who could be killed for their property without punishment.
 After establishing political control, Sulla had himself made dictator and passed a series of constitutional reforms intended to strengthen the position of the magistrates and the senate in the state and replace custom with new rigid statute laws enforced by new permanent courts.
 Sulla resigned the dictatorship in 81 after election as consul for 80.
-He then retired and died 78 BC.
+He then retired, and died in 78 BC.